S-100ExpertTeam/khoa-s100-viewer/README.md

 # License
 KHOA S-100 Viewer will release under the LGPLv3.

+# Issues
+If you have a problem with KHOA S-100 Viewer, add new issue in a [Issues] tab.

 # Limitations
 ## S-101 PC 1.1.1
 The version of pre-installed S-101 PC is 1.1.1.